Submissions

 Author Guidelines

-Articles written in English, French or Romanian will be of 3000 to 7000 words (including abstract, key words, notes and bibliography).
+Articles written in English, French or Romanian will be between 3000 to 7000 words (including the abstract, keywords, notes and bibliography).
 Articles must be accompanied by an abstract that should not exceed 300 words.
-The abstract will be followed by no more than six key words.
-The article title, abstract and key words will be written in the original language of the article and in English.
+The abstract will be followed by no more than six keywords.
+The article title, abstract and keywords will be written in the original language of the article and in English.

-All contributions (articles or reviews) must be in Microsoft Word (.doc file format), using Times New Roman, 12, A4 (letter) format, single-spaced and 2.5 cm borders.
+All contributions (articles or reviews) must be in Microsoft Word (.doc file format), using Times New Roman, 12-point format, A4 (letter) format, single-spaced and with 2.5 cm margins.

 Conditions:

-Texts and all relevant information will be sent to the following e-mail address:
+Manuscripts and all relevant information will be sent to the following email address:

 anale.uaic.stiintepolitice@gmail.com

-Manuscripts will be examined by two anonymous reviewers.
+Manuscripts will be examined by one anonymous reviewer.
 Reviewing may take no longer than three months, and the authors will be informed about the results.
-It is possible that authors should be asked to make modifications to the text.
-Likewise, authors must follow accurately all the technical recommendations suggested by the editors and submit detailed contact data.
+It is possible that authors will be asked to make modifications to the text.
+Likewise, authors must accurately follow all the technical recommendations suggested by the editors and submit detailed contact information.

 Typographical and Style Recommendations